-The Milwaukee PackOut Modular Storage System review had us covering everything the company currently offers.
+Our Milwaukee PackOut Modular Storage System review had us covering everything the company currently offers.
 The system lets you easily stack and lock together boxes, organizers, and totes of multiple sizes and configurations.
-Through an intuitive and quick attachment mechanism, the user is allowed the freedom to stack and lock the various PackOut tool boxes, organizers, and totes into any variety of configurations to suit your needs.
+Through an intuitive and quick attachment mechanism, you have the freedom to stack and lock various PackOut tool boxes, organizers, and totes into any variety of configurations to suit your needs.
 What’s more, Packout keeps expanding to things like the Packout Radio, Packout light, Milwaukee Packout drawers, and even a Packout vacuum.

 We’re going to break down the PackOut system in a couple of phases.
 First, we’ll look at each class of storage as a group.
 If you want to see the specific details of any individual piece, check out Page 2.